 Review of Cialis, Levitra, Viagra and erectile dysfunction pills

-Viagra (sildenafil), approved by the FDA in 1998, has been the most popular medicine for the treatment of ED.
+Viagra sildenafil, approved by the FDA in 1998, has been the most popular medicine for the treatment of ED.
 Viagra works very well in dilating blood vessels in the genital region leading to an erection or increased blood flow to the vaginal tissues, however it does little to directly increase libido or sexual arousal.
 The effect of Viagra is often noticed within an hour after taking a pill of 50 or 100 mg, and ease of erection may last up to 12 hours.
 Side effects of Viagra include headache, flushes, nasal congestion or runny nose, malaise, nausea, changes in blood pressure, irregular heart beats, visual disturbances including rare cases of blindness, and chest pain.
 Viagra may cause stickiness of blood platelets.
-Trimetazidine, a drug that prevents heart-related chest pain, is a better choice than "nitrate" drugs, such as Nitro-DUR and Isordil, for men with heart disease who are taking Viagra (sildenafil) for erectile dysfunction treatment.
+Viagra, Cialis, and Levitra can cause muscle aches and low back pain.
+Trimetazidine, a drug that prevents heart-related chest pain, is a better choice than "nitrate" drugs, such as Nitro-DUR and Isordil, for men with heart disease who are taking Viagra sildenafil for erectile dysfunction treatment.
 There have been concerns about dangerously low blood pressure when Viagra is combined with nitrates, the authors explain, yet many men with heart disease are currently seeking treatment for erectile dysfunction.